ezackr/BookBae/backend/README.md

 Endpoints return a 500 response code in the event of a SQL error
 The `authToken` returned from the login endpoint is a JWT token that should be kept by the client and must be used to access authenticated endpoints (for now, just /user, but will include photo upload and accessing matches and chat).

 Attempting to access a secured resource with an expired JWT will return a response with an UNAUTHORIZED status code, and attempting to access a secured resource with an invalid JWT will return UNAUTHORIZED.
 If a client recieves an unauthorized response, it should attempt to get a fresh JWT by hitting the /login endpoint again.
+If a client recieves a FORBIDDEN response, then they should not attempt to get a new token from the login endpoint as their credentials are incorrect in some way.

 To access a secured resource, the JWT must be passed in the "Authorization" HTTP header.
 The header must have a value of `Bearer <insert token here>`, where the token is the value of the `authToken` field recieved from the /login endpoint.